1. Is your MBA Accredited?

 Our essence is ‘Leadership for Sustainability’, Leadership and Sustainability principles are fully mainstreamed in our teaching and learning.

-For part-time students in Year 1, the subjects are divided into Teaching Blocks (TB) as follows: (TB1): Academic Skills, Economics, Principles of Sustainability; (TB2): Research Methods, Quantitative Decision Making, Sustainable Marketing; (TB3) Financial Management, Operations Management, Sustainable Business Modelling (E1) or Business Consulting (E).
+For part-time students in Year 1, the subjects are divided into Teaching Blocks (TB) as follows: (TB1): Academic Skills, Economics, Principles of Sustainability, Sustainable Business Modelling (E) or Business Consulting (E).; (TB2): Research Methods, Quantitative Decision Making, Sustainable Marketing; (TB3) Financial Management, Operations Management, People Management.

-(Note if you have not passed any tertiary level Financial Accounting, then it is compulsory that you also do the Financial & Quantitative Literacy Course in Year 1 which is done at the end of TB1).
+(Note if you have not passed any tertiary level Financial Accounting, then it is compulsory that you also do the Financial & Quantitative Skills in Year 1, which is done at the end of TB1).

-In Year 2, the subjects are (TB4): Responsible Leadership, People Management, Management Accounting; (TB5): Sustainable Fisheries (E) OR Environmental Economics (E); Project Management (E) OR Climate Change (E); Entrepreneurship (E) OR Sustainability Law (E); (TB6): Strategic Management, Knowledge Management (E) OR Integrated Coastal Management (E), Ethical Organization,.
-We also offer an International Option, in place of the three subjects in TB4 of the second year, whereby you can study abroad (at your own cost) at institutions where we have an exchange agreement.
+In Year 2, the subjects are (TB4): Management Accounting, Responsible Leadership, Sustainable Fisheries (E) OR Environmental Economics; (TB5): (E); Project Management (E) OR Climate Change and Organisations (E); Sustainable Entrepreneurship (E) OR Sustainability Law (E), Knowledge Management (E) OR Integrated Coastal Management (E); (TB6): Strategic Management, Ethical Organization & Governance, Mini-Thesis Write-up.
+We also offer an International Option, in place of the three subjects in TB5 of the second year, whereby you can study abroad (at your own cost) at institutions where we have an exchange agreement.

 12. Am I required to submit a dissertation?